mattermost/docs/doc/charts/redis/README.md

 ### persistence

+#### disk.persistentVolumeClaim

-Persistence on the Redis chart is configurable.
-If an administrator provides a `persistentVolumeClaim` name, the chart will make use of that external `PersistentVolume` and data will survive the `Pod`.
-If an administrator does not provide the `persistentVolumeClaim` name, the chart will fall back to creating an `emptyDir` volume limited to `10` gigabytes.
-This volume will live as long as the `Pod` that created it exists, and provides for persistence across `Pod` restarts and any unforseen incidents a the contaier level.
+If an administrator provides a [PersistentVolumeClaim][] name, the chart will make use of that external [PersistentVolume][] and data will survive the `Pod`.
+If an administrator does not provide the [PersistentVolumeClaim][] name, the chart will fall back to creating an [emptyDir][] volume limited to `10` gigabytes.
+This volume will live as long as the `Pod` that created it exists, and provides for persistence across `Pod` restarts and any unforseen incidents a the contaier level, so long as that pod remains on the same node.

+[Investigation][issue-112] showed that a standard disk (e.g. `pd-standard` on GKE) is sufficient for the throughput needs of a properly configured Redis pod.
+The size of the disk should be at leat the requested memory of the Redis instance.
+For example, if providing a `maxmemory` of `1gb`, the [PersistentVolume][] should be a minimum of that `1gb`.

-### save
+#### save

 The `save` array provides for configuration of Redis data snapshotting, as described in the Redis [persistence][] documentation.
 The items are formatted in a manner to ensure clarity, with the default values taken directly from the stable [redis.conf][].